Back to DWU AI Articles

 • Boston (BOS): Technology and financial services hub

-The Corporate Travel Debacle
+Corporate Travel Strategy Shift

-Yield Compression: American's PRASM fell relative to competitors, and the airline's yield environment deteriorated in Q3 and Q4 2024, ultimately forcing management to reverse course.
+Yield Compression: American's PRASM fell relative to competitors, and in Q3 and Q4 2024 (10-K).

 Management Acknowledgment and Strategic Reversal